How Much Does a Tiny House Cost?

 Less Clutter and Cleaning

 Big houses require near-constant cleaning, and with today’s active lifestyles, who has the time to mop, dust, and vacuum daily?
-If the goal is to slow down and enjoy life more, having a tiny house will free up more time to do the things you love.
+If the goal is to slow down and enjoy life more, having a tiny house will free up more time for other activities and hobbies.
 A quick 15-minute cleaning is usually more than sufficient to get a tiny house spic and span.

 Mobility

 Home is where the heart is, and tiny houses on wheels make a charming nomadic lifestyle possible.
-You can put a tiny house on a foundation, making it a permanent abode, but most tiny houses are portable and can be pulled anywhere.
-Ready for a change of scenery?
-Just hook up the truck and go.
+A tiny house can be put on a foundation, making it a permanent abode, but most tiny houses are portable and can be pulled anywhere.
+Once the owner is ready for a change of scenery, they can just hook up the truck and go.

 Sustainability